KevinWorkman/HappyCoding/tutorials/java/_posts/2017-03-14-inheritance.md

 ## Implementing Interfaces

-So far we've learned how extending a class allows us to inherit functions from a super type.
+So far we've learned how extending a class lets us inherit functions from a super type.

-Another form of inheritance allows you to specify the functions a class will have in a separate file called an interface.
+Another form of inheritance lets you specify the functions a class will have in a separate file called an interface.
 An interface looks a lot like a class, except it uses the `interface` keyword and it only defines the **signature** of functions, not the body!

 ```java
 public interface Flyer{